PAOK BC: 1981–1990

 PAOK met Panathinaikos in its first Greek Cup Final, in 1982.
 The Athenians managed to scrape through to a two-point victory, despite the game being played in Alexandreio Melathron, which was PAOK's home arena at that time.
 In the following 1982–83 season, the team finished in second place behind Aris.

-The success of both Aris and PAOK, fueled the ongoing rivalry between the clubs, that had long been established in football.
+The success of both Aris and PAOK fuelled the ongoing rivalry between the clubs, which had long been established in football.
 In 1984, the two teams reached the Greek Cup Final.
-PAOK's head coach at that time, Faidon Matthaiou, in trying to boost his team's morale, ordered the players to completely shave their heads.
-PAOK won the Greek Cup by four points (74–70), in what is now remembered as the "final of the shaven heads".
+PAOK's head coach, Faidon Matthaiou, ordered the players to shave their heads in an attempt to strengthen the team's morale.
+PAOK won the Greek Cup 74–70, in what became known as the "final of the shaven heads".

+The summer of 1984 also marked an important administrative turning point for the club, as Nikos Vezyrtzis took over the leadership of PAOK's basketball department.
+During his administration, the club strengthened its roster and gradually developed from a domestic contender into one of the leading teams in Greek and European basketball.

 The then 22-year-old Bane Prelević, debuted with the club in the 1988–89 season.
 He became the definitive leader of PAOK, and a fan favorite.
 He was often compared to the great Nikos Galis, who was at the time the captain of Aris.
 Prelević was often quoted for his loyalty to the team.
 He had a number of injuries and medical emergencies because of weak legs, but he would constantly choose to take heavy dosages of painkillers, rather than missing out on important games.
 During the 1980s decade, PAOK was second in the Greek League only to Aris.